aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/supported-platforms/_index.md

-﻿---
+---
-title: Supported Platforms – Aspose.Words for Java
+title: Supported Platforms Overview – Aspose.Words for Java
-articleTitle: Supported Platforms
+articleTitle: Supported Platforms Overview
-linktitle: Supported Platforms
+linktitle: Supported Platforms Overview
 description: "Aspose.Words for Java can be used by any Java application on any platform supported by Java."
 type: docs
 weight: 5